-1.3.1 This Agreement shall commence seven days after approval by Fair Work Commission.
-This Agreement has a nominal expiry date of 31 December 2024.
+1.3.1 This Agreement shall be operative from 1 January 2025 or from seven days after approval by the Fair Work Commission, whichever is the later (Commencement Date).
+This Agreement has a nominal expiry date of 31 December 2027.